-For the Fall 2020 semester, students are requested to call the main number at (910) 672-1259 to schedule an acute or routine appointment.
+For the Fall 2021 semester, students are requested to call the main number at (910) 672-1259 to schedule an acute or routine appointment.
 Student Health Services will evaluate students for potential coronavirus infections and provide an appropriate plan of care.
 Students will be pre-screened prior to entering the clinic in order to meet current Center for Disease Control guidance and recommendations.
+Face masks/coverings are required if you enter the Spaulding Building.

 Students needing specialized services are referred to local area clinics and hospitals.
-Upon referral, the student is responsible for all charges not covered by their personal insurance plan and/or their Student Medical Insurance Plan (Student Blue).
+Upon referral, the student is responsible for all charges not covered by their personal insurance plan or their Student Medical Insurance Plan (Student Blue).